tomacrowe/power-tools/README.md

         "event": "qumulo_fs_activity"
 },
 ```
 For the vaarious databases, you will need to have your own DB server set up to pass the data.
-You will also potentially need to create a new database withing the DB server.
-For splunk, you will need to enable the /services/collector/event in splunk and generate a token for the configuration file.
+You will also potentially need to create a new database within the DB server.
+For Splunk, you will need to enable the /services/collector/event in Splunk and generate a token for the configuration file.

 The configuration parameters are pretty self-explanatory and described below.